antje/nova-news/README.md

 5. The new source will be immediately available for searches

 ### **Add More News Sources (Code):**
 NovaNews pulls active sites from the `news_sites` table.
-Seed additional defaults with an `INSERT` into that table or pass a custom `available_sites` list to `search_articles_by_topic` when driving the scraper directly.
+Seed additional defaults with an `INSERT` into that table or pass a custom `available_sites` list to `search_articles_by_topic` when driving the news search directly.

 ### **Extend Database Schema:**
 ```sql